wp-cool-tools/quick-featured-images/README.txt

 * in Pro version: Added options for thumbnails of external services embedded with an URL

 = 12.3.6 =
-* Fixed missing sanitations of ID in "Columns" class to close possible cross-site-scripting security hole
+* Fixed missing sanitation of ID in "Columns" class to close possible cross-site-scripting security hole

 = 12.3.5 =
 * Fixed outdated (pre WP 4.8) texts for WP 4.8